ameera3/OCR_Expiration_Date/README.md

 ## Creating and supporting the Tesseract ensemble

 Traineddata Files: There are four custom dot matrix traineddata files, 5x5_Dots_FT_500.traineddata, DotMatrix_FT_500.traineddata, Dotrice_FT_500.traineddata, dotOCRDData1.traineddata.
-These .traineddata files were created by fine-tuning Tesseract’s neural network on the respective dot matrix fonts.
+These .traineddata files were created by fine-tuning Tesseract’s LSTM neural network on the respective dot matrix fonts.
 These are the four models used in the current Tesseract ensemble.

 ocr.py: This program produces the Tesseract ensemble output from the four .traineddata files.